 3. Earlswood

 Of all the nice villages near Birmingham, none have a nature reserve like Earlswood.
-Situated just south of Solihull, Earlswood Lakes is made up of three 22 acre reservoirs that you can wander round – Terry’s Pool, Windmill Pool and Engine Pool.
+Situated just south of Solihull, Earlswood Lakes is made up of three 22-acre reservoirs that you can wander around – Terry’s Pool, Windmill Pool and Engine Pool.

 Visitors can take in the stunning scenery, try a spot of fishing and maybe spot a rare woodpecker.
 When you’re done with the outdoors, there are country pubs and a craft centre nearby.
 With water, wildlife and wonderful walking trails – what’s not to like about Earlswood?